yeehaa123/coding-the-humanities-public/src/documents/thatCamp/jquery.html.md

 ---

 + jQuery is a JavaScript library to create, parse, and program dynamic HTML pages
-+ Let's use it to look at publishers of books on Huygens
++ Let's use it to look at publishers of books matching Huygens
++ we prepared JSON file with top 10 publishers with most books on Huygens